Dino Crisis 3

-is an action-adventure video game developed by Capcom Production Studio 4 and published by Capcom for the Xbox.
+is a 2003 action-adventure game developed by Capcom Production Studio 4 and published by Capcom for the Xbox.
 Like the previous installments in the Dino Crisis series, the gameplay revolves around fighting dinosaurs or other reptiles, but the enemies in this game are not real dinosaurs.
 They are mutations created from DNA extracted from various dinosaur species.
 The game takes place on a space station.
 It is the third and final game in the Dino Crisis series.

 The game was originally planned for both Xbox and PlayStation 2, but the latter version was scrapped early in development.

 Gameplay

 The player can use 2 guns with 6 ammo types (one gun and 3 ammo types per playable character), in addition to small machines called "WASPS" that help against dinosaur encounters.
 The game is played mostly through the character Patrick and only a small section is played as Sonya.
 There are three types of body armor available.